contact

 • 2 administration nodes in an active/passive high-availability (HA) configuration

 The master nodes are shared between CARL and its sister cluster EDDY and run all vital cluster services (node provisioning, DHCP, DNS, LDAP, NFS, Job Management System, etc.).
 They also provide monitoring functions for both clusters (with automated alerting).
-Monitoring includes hardware components (health states of all servers, temperature, power consumption, etc.) as well as basic cluster services (with automated restart if a service has died)
+Monitoring covers hardware components (health status of all servers, temperature, power consumption, etc.) as well as basic cluster services (with automated restart should a service fail)

 • 2 login nodes for user access to the system, software development (programming environment), and job submission and control.
 These nodes have the same specifications as the administration nodes described above.